Offsec-TX/Offsec-TX.github.io/_testcases/web-fu-client-side-validation.md

 ---
-testcase: Test the Web (HTTP/HTTPS) service for vulnerabilities in file upload functionality whether client side validation handled properly
+testcase: Test the Web (HTTP/HTTPS) service for file upload vulnerabilities by checking if client-side validations can be bypassed
 platforms:
+  - Web
   - Network
 methodology:
   - BlackBox